npechl/InterTADs/README.md

 # Genomic Data Integration

-XXX is an open-source tool written in [R](https://www.r-project.org/), for integrating multi-omics data (e.g. DNA methylation, expression, mutation) from the same physical source (e.g. patient) taking into account the chromatin configuration of the genome, i.e. the topologically associating domains (TADs).
+InterTADs is an open-source tool written in [R](https://www.r-project.org/), for integrating multi-omics data (e.g. DNA methylation, expression, mutation) from the same physical source (e.g. patient) taking into account the chromatin configuration of the genome, i.e. the topologically associating domains (TADs).

 ## Installation